-Each trimester when the course offering list is published, instructions on graduate level courses belonging to various concentration areas are also published along with the course offering list.
+Each trimester when the course offering list is published, instructions on graduate level courses belonging to various areas of interest are also published along with the course offering list.
 Every graduate student is advised to refer to these instructions to select courses and build his/her expertise area.
-In addition, a cross disciplinary study of engineering concentration areas can be desirable as the fast changing electronics and computer industries have become more demanding on engineers to have multidisciplinary skillsets.
+In addition, a cross disciplinary study of engineering areas of interest can be desirable as the fast changing electronics and computer industries have become more demanding on engineers to have multidisciplinary skillsets.

 III.
 Electives (10 units)